What is gorder?

 output: order.yaml

-In the input YAML file, the analysis type AAOrder
+In the configuration YAML file, the analysis type AAOrder

 requires you to specify both heavy_atoms